Ormesby Hall garden in winter

 Winter offers a different perspective in the garden, as the bright flowers sleep, the trees take centre stage, with the contrasting greens of the dark holly and the lighter shades of laurels in the formal garden.
 The welcome sight of snowdrops will herald the reawakening of the garden and the promise of more colour, as they are followed closely by the emergence of the yellow winter aconites.

 The garden can be explored in all its winter glory in December and February, where visitors can enjoy the bare beauty of the garden, with the striking bare branches, before the spring bulbs appear in early 2020.

-Entering the formal garden you are met by the commanding greenery of the yew hedges and magnificent ancient copper beech tree.
-Your senses will pick up the smell of the Himalayan Sweet Box also known as Sarcococca hookeriana which is a species of evergreen shrub.
-Upon entering the garden a fetsoon of winter jasmine has already begun to cloak the mansion, which adds some welcome bright colour.
+As you enter the formal garden you are met by the commanding greenery of the yew hedges as your senses pick up the smell of the Himalayan Sweet Box also known as Sarcococca hookeriana which is a species of evergreen shrub.
+Cloaking the mansion is a fetsoon of winter jasmine, which adds some welcome bright colour.
 The sunshine yellow of the winter jasmine is a bright compliment to the evergreen features dominating the formal garden.

 What are our gardeners up to?

-Throughout the autumn, our gardeners are kept busy...
+Throughout the winter, our gardeners are kept busy...

 - The gardening team begin to focus on the pruning and shaping of the evergreen shrubs.

 - Working on the 250 acre estate thinning the trees, scrub clearing and general estate upkeep.